yyyaaan/yCrawl/README.md

 - Check path and python3, nodes versions
 - Confirm service account rights (bucket, secret accessor)

+### Head Server Deployments and Tests

+Temporary deployment at fi-server, will be transited to smaller instances.

+Workload test is conducted on us-server: small memory is ok, but networking is NOT

 ### Beautiful Soup for yCrawl notes

 Parse bytes (instead of String) with "html.parser" to avoid excessive speical characters.